 If a Teaching Fellowship course is cancelled because of no or low enrollment, the Hilda Mason Teaching Fellowship opportunity will not be cancelled for the student.
 The student will be encouraged to offer the course in another venue, if possible, or at another time.

-Degree programs course of study begin in the Fall or Spring terms.
-The Symposium takes place in August.
 The Hilda Mason fellows are a special category of adjuncts.
 As such, they are not asked to attend faculty meetings and study times, unless by special invitation.